Silicon controlled rectifier: Thyristor turn-on methods

-Simple SCR Circuit
+Simple SCR circuit

 A simple SCR circuit can be illustrated using an AC voltage source connected to a SCR with a resistive load.
 Without an applied current pulse to the gate of the SCR, the SCR is left in its forward blocking state.
 This makes the start of conduction of the SCR controllable.
 The delay angle α, which is the instant the gate current pulse is applied with respect to the instant of natural conduction (ωt = 0), controls the start of conduction.
 Once the SCR conducts, the SCR does not turn off until the current through the SCR, is, becomes negative. is stays zero until another gate current pulse is applied and SCR once again begins conducting.

 Applications

 SCRs are mainly used in devices where the control of high power, possibly coupled with high voltage, is demanded.
 Their operation makes them suitable for use in medium- to high-voltage AC power control applications, such as lamp dimming, power regulators and motor control.

-SCRs and similar devices are used for rectification of high-power AC in high-voltage dc power transmission.
+SCRs and similar devices are used for rectification of high-power AC in high-voltage direct current power transmission.
+They are also used in the control of welding machines, mainly gas tungsten arc welding and similar processes.
+It is used as an electronic switch in various devices.
+Early solid-state pinball machines made use of these to control lights, solenoids, and other functions electronically, instead of mechanically, hence the name solid-state.

-They are also used in the control of welding machines, mainly GTAW (gas tungsten arc welding) and similar processes.
-It is used as switch in various devices.
-Early Solid-State Pinball machines made use of these to control lights, solenoids, and other functions digitally, instead of mechanically, hence the name, Solid-state.
+Other applications include power switching circuits, controlled rectifiers, speed control of DC shunt motors, SCR crowbars, computer logic circuits, timing circuits, and inverters.

 Comparison with SCS

-A silicon-controlled switch (SCS) behaves nearly the same way as an SCR; but there are a few differences: Unlike an SCR, an SCS switches off when a positive voltage/input current is applied to another anode gate lead.
-Unlike an SCR, an SCS can also be triggered into conduction when a negative voltage/output current is applied to that same lead.
+A silicon-controlled switch (SCS) behaves nearly the same way as an SCR; but there are a few differences.
+Unlike an SCR, an SCS switches off when a positive voltage/input current is applied to another anode gate lead.
+Unlike an SCR, an SCS can be triggered into conduction when a negative voltage/output current is applied to that same lead.

 SCSs are useful in practically all circuits that need a switch that turns on/off through two distinct control pulses.
-This includes power-switching circuits, logic circuits, lamp drivers, counters, etc.
+This includes power-switching circuits, logic circuits, lamp drivers, and counters.